-It may sound hard to believe, but Opava's Silesian Museum is the oldest in the Czech Republic.
-Even the National Museum on the upper end of Saint Wenceslaus Square in Prague was only established four years later.
+It sounds incredible but the Silesian Museum (specifically its Historic Exhibit Building) is the oldest museum in the country.
+Even the National Museum at the upper end of St Wenceslas Square in Prague was built four years later.

-The Silesian Museum originated at the local grammar school in 1814.
-Its birth was the result of collaborative work between local professors and the Enlightened mayor, Jan Josef Schössler, whose “signature” can be found on many of the city’s grandiose ideas.
+The Silesian Museum was born at the local gymnasium in 1814.
+Its foundation was aided by local professors and the enlightened mayor Jan Josef Schössler, whose “signature” can be found under many of the city’s most progressive ideas.

 near Hlučín.
-The museum is also dedicated to the legacy of poet Petr Bezruč
+The museum also documents the legacy of poet Petr Beruč.